Arch-i3/.github/profile/README.md

-## Hi there 👋

-Archcraft is an Arch-based rolling release distribution aimed at users who care about keeping their computers minimalist.
+Archi3 is an Arch-based rolling release distribution aimed at users who care about keeping their computers minimalist.
 It comes with a variety of lightweight applications, The i3 window manager is installed by default.

 <!--